What we're buying: Philips OneBlade shaver

 It isn't, however, for everyone.
 As I've already noted, for anyone who's really into closer shaves, you might have to stick with your multi-blade Gillette for now.

-For interested parties, there's also body blade you can use for all-over manscaping, but I'm afraid I haven't tested it that extensively.
+For interested parties, there's also a body blade you can use for all-over manscaping, but I'm afraid I haven't tested that particular accessory.
 Just be aware that there is an option -- and that you probably shouldn't use the face blade... elsewhere.

 Intrigued?
 Well, don't buy one immediately: Shop around for a bargain (either at your local drug stores or on Amazon) as discounts on the model -- typically with a couple of spare blades thrown in -- seem to happen a lot.